AY2526S1-CS2113-T10-3/tp/docs/UserGuide.md

 Note: You can only delete your own review.

 ### Finding Reviews: `findreview`
-Searches for reviews based on the module, the user, or both.
-This provides more flexible searching than the `review` command.
+Searches for reviews in the current session (in-memory) based on the module, the user, or both.

 Formats:
 ```commandline